jkvor/log_roller/README.markdown

 ## CONFIGURATION
 There is a config file, "log_roller.config" located in the priv directory.
-This will be installed to the priv directory in the log_roller lib directory inside your otp root directory.
+This will be installed to the priv directory in the log_roller_server lib directory inside your otp root directory.
 For
-instance: /usr/lib/erlang/lib/log_roller-0.3/priv/log_roller.config.
+instance: /usr/lib/erlang/lib/log_roller_server-0.3/priv/log_roller.config.
 This contains the path to the log directory as well as max file size and number of rotating log files.